Skip to content

 Macro Practice Specialization Courses

+This advanced practice course is designed to prepare advanced generalist practitioners to assume middle management leadership positions and engage in the facilitation of change in contemporary human service practice.
 As outlined in the NASW Code of Ethics, social workers’ ethical responsibilities in practice settings include the use of supervision and consultation to enhance professional practice, administration within and outside of agencies to advocate for adequate resources to meet clients’ needs, and the assurance that social workers are diligent stewards of the resources of their employing organizations.
-This course is designed to prepare advanced generalist practitioners to assume middle management leadership positions and engage in the facilitation of change in contemporary human service practice.
 The course introduces the processes and practices involved in organizational management, program advocacy, and grant writing.
-Organizational Management and Grant Writing is a course to develop the skills necessary to develop a funding grant proposal and to integrate the administrative responsibilities while working with nonprofits and government agencies.
-PRE-REQUISITE: ADVANCED STANDING OR MSW 700
+Organizational Management and Grant Writing is a course to develop the skills necessary to develop a funding grant proposal and to integrate the administrative responsibilities while working with non-profits and government agencies.
+This course is required for MSW students in the macro practice specialization and is an elective option for students in other specializations.

-This course examines selected historical phenomena in order to better understand future prospects.
+This advanced practice course examines selected historical phenomena to better understand future prospects.
 The course assists students in developing the repertoire of macro knowledge, skills, and values needed to analyze and assess social policies and political systems as they relate to client welfare.
 The course teaches students how to formulate macro interventions, advocate for, and work collaboratively in change and capacity building processes within organizations and communities, and to influence social policies and the political processes that affect the everyday lives and opportunities of clients.
 In addition, the course seeks to deepen students’ understanding of distributive justice, human and civil rights, and the dynamics of oppression as well as the saliency of advocacy and social change action in pursuit of social and economic justice through responsible policy and political practice.
-PRE-REQUISITE: MSW 703
+This course is required for MSW students in the macro specialization and is an elective option for students in other specializations.

 Request More Information